hkmshb/jobscrapper/docs/how-to/django.md

 #### Using Docker database

-The PostgreSQL + PostGIS databse configure with the compose file can be started and connected to from the Django application running from the host system.
+The PostgreSQL + PostGIS database configure with the compose file can be started and connected to from the Django application running from the host system.

 ```ini